From the category archives:

 I’d love to hear if you’re going, too.
 One of the fun things was getting to meet fellow creative bloggers in person.
 And if you’ve been thinking about going… do it! 🙂

-Unfolding Your Life Vision
+New Years Sale on Unfolding Your Life Vision Kit

 Since January is the perfect time to envision your year and beyond, I’m offering a sale on the Unfolding Your Life Vision Kit.